SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Tags.md

 You can either:

-- trim the lists as needed and then hit "Import" -- remaining Existing tags will be added to the imported character card, and remaining New tags will be created locally and then added to the card.
+- Trim the lists as needed and then hit "Import" - remaining Existing tags will be added to the imported character card, and remaining New tags will be created locally and then added to the card.
-- or simply hit "Import none" to ignore tags contained in the character card and import ONLY the card
+- Or simply hit "Import none" to ignore tags contained in the character card and import ONLY the card.
-- or "Import All" as a shortcut to import all tags found in the character card (NOTE: including any that you trimmed from the lists above; use the "Import" button if you did)
+- Or "Import All" as a shortcut to import all tags found in the character card (NOTE: including any that you trimmed from the lists above; use the "Import" button if you did).
-- or "Import Existing" as a shortcut to only import tags that existed locally with a matching name.
+- Or "Import Existing" as a shortcut to only import tags that existed locally with a matching name.

 ## Filtering character cards

 After you create tags, you will see them on a row in the Character Management panel.
 You can click these to switch tag filtering state; in order:

-- one click will show cards tagged with this tag
+- One click will show cards tagged with this tag.
-- another click to only show cards NOT tagged with this tag
+- Another click to only show cards NOT tagged with this tag.
-- another click to reset filtering by this tag
+- Another click to reset filtering by this tag.

 You can filter by any number of tags at the same time.